Alex26000/TestSite1/README.md

 This slope is more apparent with the height exagerated 30 times.

 ## Canal Course vs River Course
+Here, the DEM is shown twice.
+The land area is show by "draping" the DEM over its elevation data; giving it a 3D look.
+The river and canal are shown with the lowest elevation (their only visible part) shown in blue.

 ![](Canal_Course.png)

 This image shows the course of a canal (created from NOAA DEM)